michel-adelino/metabase-from-scratch-to-embed/README.md

-# 📊 Metabase Self-Learning Project
+# 📊 Metabase Project

-This repository documents my journey in exploring **Metabase**, an open-source business intelligence and analytics platform.
+This repository contains a professional implementation of **Metabase**, an open-source business intelligence and analytics platform.
 The project includes:

 - Connecting Metabase to a SQL Server instance (Xóm Data)
 - Role-based access control via Telegram Bot